lanhoang82/Data-Portfolio/README.md

 My portfolio went through a major site upgrade on 28 April 2023, for greater ease of navigation and information presentation.

-Everything can now be found at: **https://lanhoang82.github.io/LanHoang.github.io/**
+- Everything can now be found at: **https://lanhoang82.github.io/LanHoang.github.io/**

+- If you got here through my resume's GitHub link, please note that certain specific links to my projects in the 2nd page might no longer work.
+Please use the link above to access the projects instead.

 Thanks for your understanding and happy browsing! :)